-There are many challenges we are all facing with the current Corona virus pandemic and we, at Survivor Journeys™, are monitoring this very closely as it pertains to our support services and activities.
+There are many challenges we are all facing with the current Covid-19 (Corona virus) pandemic and we, at Survivor Journeys™, are monitoring this very closely as it pertains to our support services and activities.
 Our main goal is safety and education for the people we support and hope to support.
 This includes cancer survivors, caregivers, and their families.

 Decreasing fear and uncertainty comes from education.
-Please only read information that comes from the CDC (Center for Disease Control) as this is the most up to date, and based on the most real time scientific information.
+Please read information that comes from the CDC (Center for Disease Control) as this is the most up to date, and based on the most real time scientific information.
+Our Massachusetts, Connecticut and hospital officials have been taking their leads from the CDC and carefully adapting these protocols to our states and communities.

-******THE AGAWAM SENIOR CENTER AND ENFIELD SENIOR CENTER HAVE ANNOUNCED CLOSURE OF THEIR FACILITIES UNTIL FURTHER NOTICE.
-WE WILL ALSO BE CANCELING ALL IN PERSON SUPPORT GROUPS UNTIL FURTHER NOTICE.
-PLEASE FOLLOW OUR ABOVE PLATFORMS FOR UPCOMING SUPPORT INFORMATION****** This might be the best time to enter into our mentoring program to be able to gain support remotely by phone, email, or FaceTime from someone who has been through what you are going through currently.
+This continues to be a good time to enter into our mentoring program to be able to gain support remotely by phone, email, FaceTime, or Zoom from someone who has been through what you are going through currently.

-Our pet therapy program can be held in a small indoor or outdoor setting if that makes you feel comfortable.
+Our pet therapy program can be held in an outdoor setting if that makes you feel comfortable.

-I want to share personally my experience as an immunocompromised patient and how I have lived and currently live my life in our current world.
+I again want to share my personal experience as an immunocompromised patient and how I have lived and currently live my life in our current world.
 After my stem cell transplant in October 2010, my immune system was negligible.
-If someone came into my home they wore a mask and gloves and so did I. Today, with lack of supplies of masks and gloves, I believe these types of close quartered interactions should be postponed until further notice if you are immunocompromised (Chronic lung disease, chronic kidney disease, people taking chemotherapy and radiation treatment, people with rheumatological and gastrointestinal diseases taking immunosuppressant medications, diabetes, and people taking chronic steroids, among others).
+If someone came into my home they wore a mask and gloves and so did I. Today, our current guidelines involve sheltering in place and social distancing of at least 6 feet indoors and outdoors.
+There is still a lack of supplies of masks and gloves, but this is improving.
+Immunocompromised conditions include chronic lung disease, chronic kidney disease, people taking chemotherapy and radiation treatment, people with rheumatological and gastrointestinal diseases taking immunosuppressant medications, diabetes, and people taking chronic steroids, among others).
 If you have questions, please speak to your oncologist, primary care physician, or other treating physician to clarify your particular circumstances.

 No handshaking.
 Elbow bumps should suffice and bring smiles to all who do this.
 No kissing or close hugging.
-Social distancing by at least 6 feet makes sense indoors and outdoors.
 Do not accept fresh flowers.
 Wash fruits and vegetables in warm water for at least 30 seconds.

 Washing hands with soap and water for at least 25 seconds after touching common surfaces or using hand sanitizer solution is paramount.
 Try to use Chlorox wipes on common home surfaces (refrigerator handles, faucets, door knobs, pull drawer knobs, toilet handles, etc) at least twice a day.